AntonnMal/pso2-proxy/README.md

 # PSO2 Proxy

 Simple proxy for capturing PSO2 packets.
-Currently, it only works for the global version due to the hardcoded IP address.
+Tested on global, but might work for JP.

 ## Usage